 The Association of International Property Professionals was set up to improve standards of professionalism in a largely unregulated overseas property market.

-Our Greek team has many years of experience dealing with a whole range of legal issues with Greece.
+Our Greek property law team has many years of experience dealing with a whole range of legal issues with Greek property.

 We speak your language